The Incredible Story Behind The Barbie As Rapunzel Video Game

 I’ve produced my own slate of video games.
 I understand that every production is challenging!
 Making a game is a ridiculous venture for all involved.
 But this precious, bizarre game that altered the course of my creative life?
 Having spent an hour on Zoom with Aaron, it sounds like it was an honest-to-God nightmare.

 Let’s start with the money.
 Barbie as Rapunzel was a significantly lower budget project than Media Station were accustomed to.
-Budgets on a Disney animated storybook would range from $US1.5 million to $US2 million, whereas the budget for Barbie as Rapunzel was a mere $US500,000.
+Budgets on a Disney animated storybook would range from $US1.5 ($2) million to $US2 ($3) million, whereas the budget for Barbie as Rapunzel was a mere $US500,000 ($694,150).

 That was only the beginning of the team’s woes.
 “I do mention Barbie as Rapunzel to people because it was such a horrendous mess when I took it over,” Hinklin tells me.